baliyanvinay/Good-READS/README.md

 ## Problems:
-1. CSS Grid is missing some property, does not cover whole page: Fixed
-2. Fontsize for the content is too small: Fixed
-3. Absolute footer position is overlapped by CSS grid when there are more rows: Parked
+- Absolute footer position is overlapped by CSS grid when there are more rows: Parked
-4. Header does not highlight the active link; Need to active for the current page.
+- Header does not highlight the active link; Need to active for the current page.
-5. Password fields in Account forms does not display placeholder: No solution found.
-6. Form Invalid validation error does not display any error messages: Parked
+- Form Invalid validation error does not display any error messages: Parked

 ## Enhancements:
 1. Authors - Authors shall be registered users but with isAuthor flag set to True; Only the authors shall be displayed on the author page.